 If you haven’t yet tolerated any of them, I hope you choose not to do so in the future as well.

 Believe you’re valuable.
 Maintain integrity in your job hunt.
 Refuse abuse from employers.
 Take care of your whole being.

-Disclaimer 2: I am not an HR or Career Professional by training.
-When I write on job search topics, I write from the perspective of a job seeker with experience in job searching.
+Disclaimer: I am not a Human Resources, Employment, or Career Professional by training.
+When I write on job search topics, I write from the perspective of a job seeker with job search experience in today’s job market.